mbs57/maternal-risk-prediction/README.md

 ---

-### 🧠 **Explainability (XAI)**
+## 🧠 Explainability (XAI)

-Each prediction includes:
+Every prediction includes:

-- Feature impact **bar plot**
+- Feature impact **Bar Plot**
-- Waterfall plot showing step-by-step risk shift
+- **Waterfall Plot** showing how each feature shifts the risk up or down
-- Top 3 contributing features summarized in text
+- Top 3 contributing factors explained in plain language
-- Clear “in simple terms” explanation
+- Easy-to-understand interpretation showing what increased or decreased risk

 ---

-### 📄 **Downloadable PDF Report**
+## 📄 PDF Report Generation

-The app generates a professional PDF including:
+The app produces a polished PDF report including:

-- Risk level (color-coded)
+- Color-coded **risk label**
-- Clear summary
+- Model confidence
-- Class probability table
-- Input features used by the model
+- Probabilities for each class
 - Top SHAP feature contributions
+- All input values used for the prediction
-- ⚠ For **high-risk predictions**, the PDF includes a **strong warning** advising the patient to consult a doctor immediately.
+- ⚠ **High-risk warning** — advising the patient to consult a doctor immediately

 ---

 ## 📸 Screenshots

 Below are some key screens from the application: